UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Experiments

 \subsubsection{Metrics}

-For \textit{multi-agent simulation}, we adopt the evaluation metrics from the Waymo Open Sim Agents Challenge~(WOSAC)~\cite{montali2024waymo}, which include Kinematic metrics~(likelihood of linear speed and acceleration, angular speed and acceleration), Interactive metrics~(likelihood of distance to nearest object, collision, time to collision), and Map-based metrics~(likelihood of distance to road edge, offroad).
+For \textit{multi-agent simulation}, we adopt the evaluation metrics from the Waymo Open Sim Agents Challenge~(WOSAC)~\cite{montali2024waymo}, which include likelihoods over kinematic, interactive, and map-based features.
 The Realism Meta metric serves as an overall measure, derived from a weighted combination of the above metrics.
 The WOSAC metrics are by default based on 32 rollouts, each lasting 8 seconds at 10 Hz, for every scenario with 1 second of history from the WOMD validation or testing set.
-As the number of scenes is large and the computation of metrics is expensive, evaluating on the full set via the official website is time-consuming.
-For the exploratory experiments in Section~\ref{Training with Open-Loop Samples} and Section~\ref{Training with Closed-Loop Samples}, we evaluate models on a subset of the validation set, using a local evaluation tool based on the official API to compute the metrics.
-The subset consists of the first scene from each shard of the dataset, containing 150 scenes in total.
-The benchmark results in Section~\ref{Benchmark Results} are statistics on the full validation and testing sets, obtained from the official evaluation server.
+As the number of scenes is large and the computation of metrics is expensive, evaluating on the full set is time-consuming.
+For the exploratory experiments in Section~\ref{Training with Open-Loop Samples} and Section~\ref{Training with Closed-Loop Samples}, we evaluate models on a validation subset that contains 150 scenes in total.
+The benchmark results in Section~\ref{Benchmark Results} are statistics on the full validation and testing sets.
+In some cases, we also assess the \textit{open-loop prediction} performance as a reference, using metrics from the Waymo Motion Prediction Challenge~\cite{ettinger2021large}, including minimum errors, miss rate, and mAP.
+Further details on the evaluation metrics can be found in Appendix~A.

-In some cases, we also assess the \textit{open-loop prediction} performance as a reference, using metrics from the Waymo Motion Prediction Challenge~\cite{ettinger2021large}, including minADE~(Minimum Average Displacement Error), minFDE~(Minimum Final Displacement Error), MR~(Miss Rate), and mAP~(Mean Average Precision).
-The motion prediction metrics are computed on multiple 8-second future trajectories of interested agents, given 1 second of history.
-We apply the official evaluation tool locally to calculate the metrics on the full WOMD validation set, since the evaluation server only accepts submissions with up to 6 trajectories for each target agent.